OctopusDeploy/Specs/Resources & Infrastructure Modelling.md

 ![Web app targets](https://cloud.githubusercontent.com/assets/47085/25664907/65daa8bc-305f-11e7-8f3e-fa3f831ad6a6.png)

 Why do we do these differently?
 Originally we did model Azure web sites as "machines", but they had an annoying downside - you couldn't provision them during a deployment.
 With the variables approach, you could do that easily because it's just a name.

-There's got to be a way we can unify this, so that a step can either specify a target by binding a variable to a name, or to a role, or by specifying a name or role.

-We built Octopus to be quite agnostic of the cloud.
-Whether you use Azure, AWS, Rackspace or machines under Bert's desk, we model them as machines that belong to environments.
+I think this is something we can now unify.